rw-hsma-fpga/grub-switch/README.md

 It will produce a script file SWITCH.GRB that corresponds to one of the generated script files for the regular flash drives; however, you can control which script (and therefore which boot choice) through pin connections on the MCU.
-In practice, a 1-of-n or a binary encoder switch can be used to pick the OS you want to boot.
+In practice, a 1-of-n switch or a binary encoder switch can be used to pick the OS you want to boot.

-Instructions will be added here how to use the board/firmware without the command-line tool.
+Instructions will be added here on how to use the board/firmware without the command-line tool.